-Chronic pain often leads to fear, anxiety, and avoidance behaviors or what is known as experiential avoidance in ACT.
-Patients stop engaging in any activities they associate with potentially causing or increasing pain, often abandoning hobbies they enjoy.
-Unfortunately, these very behaviors that patients hope will reduce their pain actually wind up causing patients to focus even more on their pain, as they begin to spend all of their time working to find a way to eliminate or control pain by trying many different treatments and medications.
-Pain becomes the center of their life and the focus of all of their attention.
-They put their life on hold, as managing their pain becomes a full-time job.
-Ultimately, this results in even greater dissatisfaction with life, endless frustration, and more pain.Attempts to avoid pain can often cause more harm than good, both to your body and to your peace of mind Click To Tweet
+Chronic pain often leads to fear, anxiety, and avoidance behaviors, or what is known as experiential avoidance in ACT.
+Patients stop engaging in activities that they associate with pain, often abandoning hobbies they enjoy.
+Unfortunately, behaviors like these that are intended to reduce pain can actually wind up causing patients to focus on it even more.
+By swerving through quick-fix treatments and medications, patients end up spending more time trying to ‘solve’ their pain than they do enjoying life.
+Pain becomes the center subject and managing it becomes a full-time job.
+Ultimately, this results in even greater dissatisfaction with life, with equal or more pain.Attempts to avoid pain can often cause more harm than good, both to your body and to your peace of mind Click To Tweet

-ACT for pain aims to increase patients’ activity and function, enabling patients to see how they can improve and enjoy their lives without necessarily eliminating their pain.
-The goal is no longer to reduce pain but rather to live a full and rich life in spite of persistent pain.
-At the core of ACT is the intention to encourage patients to think about what their life could look like without pain and then help then to conceptualize that you can still live a rich full life…even with some pain.
-Essentially, ACT helps patients to open-up to pain using mindfulness exercises and a commitment to changing behaviors.
-Committed action is a key part of the treatment and is tied into the patient’s personal values.
+ACT aims to increase patients’ activity and function, enabling patients to see how they can improve and enjoy their lives without necessarily eliminating their pain.
+The goal is no longer to reduce pain, but to live a peaceful life in spite of persistent pain.
+ACT encourages patients to think about what their lives could look like without pain, before helping them to understand that they can live well, with or without it.
+Committed action is a key part of the treatment and ties into the patient’s personal values.
 Positive outcomes of ACT include an increase in physical and social activity and a decrease in pain-related medical visits.
 Acceptance of pain is also linked to decreased anxiety, depression, and disability (2).

 Psychological Flexibility— The Heart of ACT

-Psychological flexibility encourages patients to stop trying to control their pain and have the flexibility to accept that unpleasant experiences are a part of life.
+Psychological flexibility encourages patients to stop trying to control their pain and to embrace the face that unpleasant experiences are a part of life.
 The practitioner does not try to change the patient’s thoughts or feelings about pain.
-Instead, he or she encourages the patient to take a willingness approach to unpleasant thoughts, emotions, memories, and sensations.
-The goal of ACT is to increase psychological flexibility – contact the present moment more fully as a conscious human being, and to change or persist in behavior when doing so serves valued ends.
-In this manner, treatment encourages patients to allow negative feelings such as fear, anxiety, or frustration instead of constantly struggling against them or trying to avoid them.
-Psychological flexibility teaches patients how to remain grounded in the present and not get hooked by unpleasant thoughts and feelings.
-Unpleasant internal and external experiences no longer bully or inhibit behavior change or pursuing meaningful activities.
+Instead, he or she encourages the patient to approach unpleasant thoughts, emotions, memories, and sensations from a place of acceptance.
+Psychological flexibility allows a person to be live consciously by committing only to behaviors that have valued ends.
+In this manner, treatment encourages patients to accept negative feelings such as fear, anxiety, or frustration instead of constantly struggling against them.
+Psychological flexibility reminds patients to remain grounded in the present without getting hooked by unpleasant thoughts and feelings.
+Unpleasant internal and external experiences no longer bully behavior or inhibit participation in meaningful activities.
 Psychological flexibility is targeted through six core ACT processes (3).